Nocturnal Animals Ending, Explained

 The story of Edward’s novel

-Due to the circumstantial nature of the evidences, they are unable to charge Ray.
+Due to the circumstantial nature of the evidence, they are unable to charge Ray.
 As someone who is dying of terminal lung cancer, Bobby decides to go off the books and helps Tony to exact revenge by dealing with Ray by themselves.
-They abduct Ray and Lou and decide to extort a confession out of Ray during which they both try to get away.
+They abduct Ray and Lou and decide to extort a confession out of Ray, during which they both try to get away.
 Bobby shoots and kills Lou while Ray successfully escapes.
 Bobby and Tony goes looking for Ray independently.
 Tony finds Ray in the shack where Laura and India were found.
 During the violent encounter, Ray hits Tony in the head with an iron bar while Tony fatally shoots Ray.
 Blinded and walking aimlessly in the desert, Tony falls, accidentally shoots himself and dies.

 The main plot